-This means that the people you recruit being able to sell is in many ways equally important to your ability to sell.
-This can certainly make it difficult to gain traction while moving up the company ladder and find a way to reach the bonuses and commission markers that make 4Life an appealing venture.
+This means that recruiting people who are able to sell is, in many ways, equally important to your own ability to sell.
+This can certainly make it difficult to gain traction, moving up the company ladder and finding a way to reach the bonuses and commission markers that make 4Life an appealing venture.

 Here are some pros about 4Life:

 Finally, if an A+ rating from the Better Business Bureau doesn’t inspire confidence in 4Life, nothing will.
 4Life has done well to resolve customer complaints and comply with regulations, so there are no worries about getting involved with a rogue company.
-The fact that the company has been in business for nearly two decades and amassed profits of $250 million should confirm that 4Life is a quality company.
+The fact that the company has been in business for 20+ years and has built an average annual revenue of $250 million should confirm that 4Life is a quality company.